 3 Easy Ways to Make Iced Coffee

-The days are getting longer and hotter, which means it’s time for iced coffee.
-After such a long break from the practice, we often find ourselves scrambling to remember how we ever made the stuff in the first place.
+Regardless of the season, there is something extremely satisfying and refreshing about iced coffee.
+If you are more of a summer-only iced coffee drinker, you might find yourself scrambling to remember how to make it after such a long break from practice.
 We’re certainly not looking to repeat the pot of hot coffee poured into a container of ice.
 It’s a rite of passage, but it’s behind us.
 Today we'll be sharing our 3 favorite ways to make iced coffee so you can start your summer right -- whether you want to plan ahead or need coffee on short notice.
-Watch the video and get the full text transcript and recipes below.
+Watch the video and get the recipes below.

 What You'll Need: